 Continuum of EL Services

-As part of its wide range of services and programs to support a diverse student population, District 401 offers the following continuum of services to English learners.
+As part of its wide range of EL programs, District 401 offers the following continuum of services to English learners.

 Transitional Bilingual Education (TBE)

-Illinois public schools are required to offer TBE programs when there are 20 or more English learners from the same language background in a school.
+Illinois public schools are required to offer Transitional Bilingual Education (TBE) programs when there are 20 or more English learners from the same language background in a school.

 District 401's TBE programs in Spanish are available to students in pre-K through 12th grade.
 They provide bilingual instruction moving toward gradual increase in English language instruction to support the academic achievement of our Spanish language students.